RSJ Installation Cost

 How Much is an RSJ to Install?

 Installing an RSJ may be possible for DIY enthusiasts, but the calculations required to work out the support required are difficult.
-Building regulations require joists to be sitting on the wall that will bear the load of any structure sitting on top of the joist.
+Building regulations require joists to be sitting on a wall that will bear the load of any structure sitting on top of the joist.

 It has to be sitting on a strong concrete block to distribute the weight uniformly.
 Any quote to install an RSJ should include calculations done by a structural engineer.